 All the protocols in which a client can volunteer to take part involve the window manager sending the client a ClientMessage event and the client taking appropriate action.
-For details of the contents of the event, see the section called "ClientMessage Events" In each case, the protocol transactions are initiated by the window manager.
+For details of the contents of the event, see ClientMessage Events In each case, the protocol transactions are initiated by the window manager.